What I do

 The role of Albertan anglers in tracking and controlling the invasive Prussian carp

-Prussian carp are Aquatic Invasive Species (AIS) invading Southern Alberta’s waterways, but their hardiness and rate of spread are posing a challenge to Alberta’s conservation organizations.
-Traditional biological sampling methods and fish removal, typically carried out by professionals and biologists, is expensive and time consuming, yet there are >270,000 anglers in Alberta who may have the knowledge and distribution to help with these efforts.
+Prussian carp are an aquatic invasive species (AIS) invading Southern Alberta’s waterways, but their hardiness and rate of spread are posing a challenge to Alberta’s conservation organisations.
+Traditional biological sampling methods and fish removal, typically carried out by professionals and biologists, are expensive and time-consuming, yet there are over 270,000 anglers in Alberta who may have the knowledge and distribution to help with these efforts.
 However, managers have a poor understanding of the social, psychological, and economic factors that affect an angler’s willingness to participate in conservation activities, making the creation of efficient outreach efforts difficult.
-My research aims to 1) determine whether Prussian carp distributions can be determined by anglers’ reports, 2) identify the factors that affect an angler’s willingness to report and remove AIS, and 3) find out how and if outreach tools about AIS can affect anglers’ reporting.

 My collaborators